Stillbirth is when a baby dies in the uterus after 20 weeks or more of growing.

 A problem with the umbilical cord.
-This includes knots, a too-tight cord, a cord wrapped around the baby’s body or neck, or the cord dropping through the open cervix after the membranes have ruptured (cord prolapse).
+This may be knots, a too-tight cord, or a cord wrapped around the baby’s body or neck.
+It may be the cord dropping through the open cervix after the membranes have ruptured.
+This is called cord prolapse.

-A problem with the placenta, such as poor blood supply, or a shared placenta between twins (twin-to-twin transfusion)
+A problem with the placenta.
+This may be a poor blood supply.
+It may be a shared placenta between twins (twin-to-twin transfusion).